jresoriaga/wedding-site/README.md

-# 💒 Sarah & Michael Wedding Website
+# 💒 Shiela & Erwin Wedding Website

 A beautiful, modern, and interactive wedding website built with Next.js 16, TailwindCSS, and Framer Motion.